-When to Go to the Prague Christmas Markets
+When to Go to the Prague Christmas Markets?

 The Christmas markets in Prague (‘vanocni trhy’ in the Czech language) start well before the holidays so you have plenty of time to get into the merry mood.

-Typically, the biggest and the most popular Prague Christmas markets at (Old Town Square, Wenceslas Square, Republic Square) start at the beginning of December and last until the beginning of January.
+Typically, the biggest and the most popular Prague Christmas markets (Old Town Square, Wenceslas Square, Republic Square) start at the beginning of December and last until the beginning of January.

-Where are the Best Christmas Markets in Prague?
+What are the Best Christmas Markets in Prague?

 Those in Prague are the biggest and they offer the best selection of Christmas merchandise.

-Old Town Square (Staromestske namesti)
+1. Old Town Square Market (Staromestske Náměstí)